Chart Color Schemes

 Educational outcomes in Constitution Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 31.6%, significantly lower than the SA3 area average of 50.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 21.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 28.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.1%) and certificates (18.6%).
+Bachelor degrees are most prevalent at 21.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (1.9%).
+Vocational credentials are held by 28.7% of residents aged 15+, with advanced diplomas at 10.1% and certificates at 18.6%.
+Educational participation is high, with 31.1% currently enrolled in formal education, including 10.0% in primary, 8.7% in secondary, and 6.3% in tertiary education.

 Frequently Asked Questions - Education